Kuruchy/kuruchy.github.io/_posts/2021-9-03-android-studio-actions.md

 In my case, and I know most Android Developers could relate, I am hitting the infamous **Invalidate Caches & Restart** a couple of times a day.
 So as a way to make it happen faster (saving one mouse click, yeah!)
 I added a button to my Navigation Bar Toolbar.

-To see what can be edited / added, you need to go to `Preferences/Appearance & Behavior/Menus and Toolbars`.
+To see what can be edited / added, you need to go to `Preferences → Appearance & Behavior → Menus and Toolbars`.

 ![Menus and Toolbars](/images/Android_Studio_Actions_01.png)